Eomm/blog-posts/posts/bonus-fastify-encapsulation.md

 if the plugin adds a database connection, it will be encapsulated and inaccessible from the parent context!

-### Why the Plugin System is so hard to understand?
+### Why is the Plugin System not easy to understand?

-We have seen the Plugin System and its workings, but why is it so hard to understand?
+We have seen the Plugin System and how it works, but why is it not easy to understand?
 The answer is simple: the Plugin System is a powerful tool, but it is not easy to control when things become bigger.